andreas-zeller/andreas-zeller.github.io/_posts/2021-07-27-Reviewing-across-fields-ICSE-PLDI-CCS.md

 Also, reviewing _forms_ for ICSE are more detailed than for other conferences: You are asked to provide specific questions for authors to answer in their rebuttal; and you have a form field where you enter how the authors' answers influenced your review.
 If you miss to fill these out, you get – guess what? - another reminder.

-All this results in a slow, but very organized way of doing reviews, which does its best to prevent low-quality reviews.
+All this results in a slow, but pretty organized way of doing reviews, which does its best to prevent low-quality reviews.
 So again, as an author, you can expect detailed and constructive feedback, possibly the best from any SE conference.
 Still, there are some [formulaic ways to reject papers](https://autoreject.org) – "we need more evidence" being the most common, especially for empirical work.

 ### PLDI: Trust in people